IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    This document defines a YANG data model for policy-based network access control, which provides enforcement of network access control policies based on group identity.
-Additionally, the YANG data model defined in the document also extends ACLs (Access Control Lists) with date and time parameters to support schedule-aware policy enforcement.
+This YANG data model extends Access Control Lists (ACLs) with date and time parameters to support schedule-aware policy enforcement.

    Specifically in scenarios where network access is triggered by user authentication, this document defines a mechanism to ease the maintenance of the mapping between a user group identifier and a set of IP/MAC addresses